Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

   There are two scenarios which can shape the nature of this communication:
 </p>
 <p>
-  The first is when you want to track everything from the SDK&nbsp;running in the native application.
-In this case, the web view would be sending information(events) to the native application and the native application would be using this information to send events.
+  The first is when you want to track everything from the SDK running in the native application.
+In this case, the WebView would be sending information(events) to the native application and the native application would be using this information to send events.
 </p>
 <p>
-  The second scenario is when you want to track events happening inside the web view from an SDK running inside the web app on that view.
-In this case, the native application would send the current device ID to the web view and the web view would use this device ID to send events directly to the server.
+  The second scenario is when you want to track events happening inside the WebView from an SDK running inside the web app on that view.
+In this case, the native application would send the current device ID to the WebView and the WebView would use this device ID to send events directly to the server.
 In this scenario if session tracking is desired it should only be done in the native application.
 </p>
 <p>
-  Here we will demonstrate two methods to establish communication between the web view and the native application.
-Each for different platforms and multiple and singular SDK scenarios.
+  Here we will demonstrate two methods to establish communication between the WebView and the native application.
+Each for different platforms and scenarios mentioned above.
 </p>
 <h2 id="h_01HE01VEM5HHNMVD0P9VNHMNZD">Tracking Depending on the Native Platform</h2>
 <h3 id="h_01HDZY2VYRXV4301CSARPRFPZP">Android</h3>